sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

   caption: [
     AST analysis of second refactoring
   ],
-)
+) <second_refactoring>

 == Usage
+TODO

-To use the refactoring the cursor can be anywhere on or within the function.
+// To use the refactoring the cursor can be anywhere on or within the function.